‘Let the car go’: Lessons learned from the June 1 riot in Providence

 “We were a bit flatfooted,” Pare told Target 12.
 “Though we had a dozen or two Providence police officers held over and prepared … when you have 300, 400 people and they’re going to storm the mall or any facility, you need to be ready with more than a couple dozen.”

 The chaos lasted for hours.
-A police timeline of that night noted conditions devolved into violence around 11 p.m. and continuing until 4 a.m. the next morning.
+A police timeline of that night noted conditions devolved into violence around 11 p.m., continuing until 4 a.m. the next morning.

 Story continues after timeline